ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to develop several systems.
+Q-037: Your team needs to develop several systems.
 One system needs to have an automated chat facility which can answer user’s questions.
 Which of the following type of workload does this come under?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Natural Language Processing
 b.
 Computer Vision
 c.
 Conversational AI

 Answer: c.
 Conversational AI

 Overall explanation : This is an example of Conversational AI For more information on an example of Conversational AI , one can visit the below URL